toptensoftware/JsonKit/readme.md

 }
 ~~~

-*WriteStringLiteral* - writes a string literal to the output stream, including the surrounding quotes and
+*`WriteStringLiteral`* - writes a string literal to the output stream, including the surrounding quotes and
  escaping the content as required.

-*WriteRaw* - writes directly to the output stream.
+*`WriteRaw`* - writes directly to the output stream.
 Use for comments, or self generated JSON data.

-*WriteArray* - writes an array to the output stream.
+*`WriteArray`* - writes an array to the output stream.
 The callback should write each element.

-*WriteDictionary* - writes a dictionary to the output stream.
+*`WriteDictionary`* - writes a dictionary to the output stream.
 The callback should write each element.

-*WriteValue* - formats and writes any object value.
+*`WriteValue`* - formats and writes any object value.

-*WriteElement* - call from the callback of WriteArray to indicate that the next element is about to be
+*`WriteElement`* - call from the callback of `WriteArray` to indicate that the next element is about to be
 written.
 Causes JsonKit to write separating commas and whitespace.

-*WriteKey* - call from the callback of WriteDictionary to write the key part of the next element.
+*`WriteKey`* - call from the callback of WriteDictionary to write the key part of the next element.
 Writes
-whitespace, separating commas, the key and it's quotes, the colon.
+whitespace, separating commas, the key and its quotes, the colon.

 eg: to write a dictionary: